hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_migrate_apply.rst

 .. meta::
    :description: Use hasura migrate apply to apply Hasura migrations on a database with the Hasura CLI
-   :keywords: hasura, docs, CLI, HasuraCTL, hasuractl, hasura migrate apply
+   :keywords: hasura, docs, CLI, hasura migrate apply

 .. _hasura_migrate_apply: